WolbachAuth0/APIaaS-scaffold/README.md

 - Provides a user interface to allow users to self service request a set of client credentials to access the API.
 - Demonstrates how access token scopes can be used to authorize calls to the REST endpoints of the API.
-- Demonstrates how to proxy the /token endpoint and to use a cache to limit the number of M2M tokens that are issued from Okta C.I.C.
+- Demonstrates how to proxy the /token endpoint and to use a cache to limit the number of M2M tokens that are issued from Auth0